The only constant in life is change, and several months after the IDFA deprecation, another news from Apple keeps the app marketing world in suspense.

 - showing relevant ads to the audience;

-- creating seamless personalized experiences for customers with the use or relevant deep linking;
+- creating seamless personalized experiences for customers with the use of relevant deep-linking;

-- justifying ad spends and maintaining the revenue level.
+- justifying ad spending and maintaining the revenue level.

 Hypothetically, you can still retarget users based on non-IDFA identifiers: emails or phone numbers, for example.
 But to do so, you will have to receive the user’s permission through the AppTrackingTransparency framework.